 what’s your best advice to someone getting started in pet photography?

 I’m obviously a big advocate of specializing in a niche market, focusing on what makes you happy, what you’re good at, and being the best you can be at it.
-Shooting pets is very different than anything else … I’ve actually been hired by some top photographers to shoot their dogs because they admit that they can’t do what scruffy dog does, nor do they want to — rolling around in the dirt, having the dogs chew and slobber on me, etc. Shooting pets … or should I say: shooting pets well … in my opinion, requires first and foremost a deep knowledge of animal behavior, timing, and language.
+Shooting pets is very different than anything else … I’ve actually been hired by some top photographers to shoot their dogs because they admit that they can’t do what scruffy dog does … nor can I do what they do!
+Shooting animals … or should I say: shooting animals well … in my opinion, requires first and foremost a deep knowledge of animal behavior, timing, and language.
 Without that, it’s just pet portraits.

 Most of all, be original.
 Over the past couple of years there has been a glut of copying in the pet photography industry – everything from outright plagiarism of website copy, trademark infringements, ideas copying, and image and style replication.
-It’s disheartening that in a field that is supposedly “creative” there is sometimes an utter lack of it in some photographers’ portfolios and business practices.
-If you truly want to stand out and make a name for yourself as a photographer, step away from the computer … stop looking at everyone else’s photos, just get out there and shoot … see dogs through your own eyes, not others … explore and expand your own creativity and approach … be yourself.
+It’s disheartening that in a field that is supposedly “creative” there is sometimes an utter lack of it in some photographers’ business practices and portfolios.
+If you truly want to stand out and make a name for yourself as a photographer, step away from the computer … stop studying everyone else’s photos, just get out there and shoot … see dogs through your own eyes, not others … explore and expand your own creativity and approach … be yourself.
 Be unique.
 Be original.

 how can i find and work at my own style as a pet photographer?